Here’s what you can do with the My Library account through the library catalog:

 browsers available on your computer to help out when technical problems or display issues that arise.
 Sometimes a website’s designed functionality or display just doesn’t play well with the technology of a specific browser.

-In the context of the library, for example, the EBSCO databases have a persistent problem with the Chrome browser (besides Chrome otherwise being a highly recommended browser).
+In the context of the library, for example, the EBSCO databases have a persistent problem with the Chrome browser (otherwise Chrome is a highly recommended browser).

 Here are the download pages for some of the major browsers: